-Listener Po rt(s) Descriptions and comments Viz World Server 10 10 0 10 20 0 10100 (TCP) is a Server Allocator listener port for Viz World Client connections, and is only used in order for clients to get connection details about Viz World Server(s).
-The first client connection will always be diverted to port 102.
-In case of multiple server instances port numbers are assigned according to a predefined schema (i.e. 10101, 10102 for server instance 2 and 3 and so on).
-In case there is no Server Allocator, Viz World Server will itself switch to port 102.10100 (UDP) is a Viz World Server listener port for Server Allocator communication.10200 (UDP) is a Server Allocator listener port for Viz World Server communication.Both UDP ports are internal ports used between the servers.For more information, please see the Viz World Client and Server 11.1 User's Guide and later.
+Listener Port(s) Descriptions and comments Viz World Server 10100 10200 10100 (TCP) is a Server Allocator listener port for Viz World Client connections, and is only used in order for clients to get connection details about Viz World Server(s).
+The first client connection is always diverted to port 102.
+In case of multiple server instances, port numbers are assigned according to a predefined schema (i.e. 10101, 10102 for server instance two and three and so on).
+In case there is no Server Allocator, Viz World Server itself switches to port 102.
+10100 (UDP) is a Viz World Server listener port for Server Allocator communication.
+10200 (UDP) is a Server Allocator listener port for Viz World Server communication.
+Both UDP ports are internal ports used between the servers.For more information, please see the Viz World Client and Server 11.1 User Guide and later.
 See also Vizrt Maps.
-Viz Pilot 10 64 0 Used by Gateway to establish a connection to Viz Pilot in order to send and receive updates on MOS messages (e.g. items and playlists).
-Viz Engine 14 30 0 Alternative port used to avoid conflicts with port 6100 (e.g. when using Viz Multiplexer).
-Port 6100 is normally used by renderers that are on air, hence, it is (e.g. when running Viz Pilot version 4 or Graphics Plugin towards Viz Artist/ Engine 2.x) recommended to use another port.Port 14300 is an optional port.
-The default 6100 may also be used if the renderer is not used on air.
-Graphic Hub 19 39 2- 19 39 6 Ports in use when connecting to different Graphic Hub components.
-Connect ion Broker 21 09 8 Connection to the Connection Broker configuration interface (e.g. http://localhost:21098/) Viz Engine Ports 50007 - 50009 are all Multiplexing Ports that enable Viz Engine to work on other scenes in sessions that are used for preview purposes: 50 00 7 MUX Isolated port: All connections to this port get its own session.
-50 00 8 MUX Shared port: All connections from one single host shares one session.
+Viz Pilot 10640 Used by Gateway to establish a connection to Viz Pilot in order to send and receive updates on MOS messages (e.g. items and playlists).
+Viz Engine 14300 Alternative port used to avoid conflicts with port 6100 (e.g. when using Viz Multiplexer).
+Port 6100 is normally used by renderers that are On Air, hence, it is (e.g. when running Viz Pilot version 4 or Graphics Plugin towards Viz Artist/Engine 2.x) recommended to use another port.
+Port 14300 is an optional port.
+The default 6100 may also be used if the renderer is not used On Air.
+Graphic Hub 19396-1939 Ports in use when connecting to different Graphic Hub components.
+Since Graphic Hub 3.0.0 and Viz Engine/Artist 3.8.2 a limited number of open network ports is required.
+These do not require any port exemption rules on the client side firewall configuration.
+However, for earlier versions, all ports must be open on the client side.
+Connection Broker 21098 Connection to the Connection Broker configuration interface (e.g. http://localhost:21098/).
+Viz Engine 50009 are all Multiplexing Ports that enable Viz Engine to r scenes in sessions that are used for preview purposes.
+50007 MUX Isolated port: All connections to this port get its own session.

-Listener Po rt(s) Descriptions and comments 50 00 9 MUX Fixed port : Same as shared port except that allocated resources are never cleared from memory.
-50 01 0 Still Preview port : Enables a user to request a preview of the next scene to be put on air while another scene is on air.
-Preview Server 54 00 0 Used to connect over http with the REST interface.
-Codeme ter Webinte rface 22 35 2 To configure the Codemeter runtime via WebInterface
+Listener Port(s) Descriptions and comments 50008 MUX Shared port: All connections from one single host shares one session.
+50009 MUX Fixed port: Same as shared port except that allocated resources are never cleared from memory.
+50010 Still Preview port : Enables a user to request a preview of the next scene to be put On Air while another scene is On Air.
+Preview Server 54000 Used to connect over HTTP with the REST interface.
+Codemeter Webinterface 22352 To configure the Codemeter runtime via WebInterface.

-3.4.2 Multiplexing Ports
+4.4.2 Multiplexing Ports